jxxcarlson/meenylatex/README.md

 see the Hackernoon article,
 <a href="https://hackernoon.com/towards-latex-in-the-browser-2ff4d94a0c08">Towards LaTeX in the Browser</a>.

-You can also experiment with MiniLaTeX using this <a href="https://ellie-app.com/3n2QNQdTMa1/1">Ellie</a>.
+You can also experiment with the old MiniLaTeX using this <a href="https://ellie-app.com/3n2QNQdTMa1/1">Ellie</a>.
+I will have an
+Ellie version of MeenyLatex up soon.

+Note:  The API will change substantially.
+I've exposed much more than is eventually needed in order to experiment better.

 Basics